Updated March 3, 2023

 The core concepts of OOP are Abstraction, Encapsulation, Inheritance, and Polymorphism.
 Abstraction is the process of concealing the complex logic by defining the code in a separate private method by hiding its implementation.
 Whatever functionality needed to use can be called by using its method identifier to get the result.

-The concept of encapsulation is nothing but a Class which is used to hide the fields that hold data and the methods to perform the functions which can be accessed based on access modifier.
+The concept of encapsulation is nothing but a Class that is used to hide the fields that hold data and the methods to perform the functions which can be accessed based on access modifier.
 Polymorphism is the process of defining the same method multiple times to utilize based on data types or arguments.
-There are two types of polymorphism which are called runtime polymorphism and compile time polymorphism.
+There are two types of polymorphism which are called runtime polymorphism and compile-time polymorphism.

 2. What is a Class in OOP?

 A Class in Object-oriented Programming is ideally called a template or a blueprint of an object.
 An object of its class type will have the same properties as defined in the implementation of Class.
 An object will always be a specific instance of a class.
 A Class can have different subclasses and superclasses.
 A class can be a child class or parent class depends on its declaration.
 A subclass can have all the properties that its superclass has, whereas the superclass cannot have the subclass’s properties.
 Another class can extend a class, and it will be called a parent class.

 Let us move to the next OOP Interview Questions And Answer.

 3. What is a constructor in OOP?

 A constructor is a method used to invoke the object creation process by initializing the state of the object.
 The name of the constructor should be the class’s name ideally and may vary depending on the type of programming language.
 A constructor must not have any return type.

 4. What is the Destructor in OOP?